Come to visit us

 There are always crèche facilities available at the 10.30 am Sunday service.
 Older children visiting that service are welcome to join Junior Church, which runs every Sunday morning, except during family services when we all stay together in church.
 The person who greets you at the door will be able to introduce you to whoever is running the crèche or to someone from the Junior Church team that morning if you wish.

 Services are a mixture of prayers, hymns or songs, and readings.
 The format of services should make it clear as it goes along what is happening.
 Any service books or hymn books you might need will be in the pews already so you won't have to juggle with an armful of books when you arrive.
 Generally speaking, we only stand to sing and also when the collection has been taken and is being brought to the front of church to be blessed.
 Please don't feel obliged to contribute to the collection incidentally - just pass the collection plate on without putting anything into it.
 Many church regulars contribute through their bank account so you won't be the only person to do that.

 If you come to a 10.30 am service on Sunday or Wednesday you are cordially invited to stay for refreshments after the service.
 We hope you will do that.
 You will be very welcome.

-The main entrance to the church has several steps, but there is level access to the church and its buildings through the door leading directly from our car park.
-There are sliding doors there which may be easier for anyone who uses a wheelchair or has a buggy to push.
-This is also the best access if you are using the church's rooms for a function that is not related to a service.
-However, during the building works (commencing at the beginning of October) this part of the church will be inaccessible and the entrance for those needing level access will be through the vestry door on the side of the church facing Four Oaks Road.
+The front entrance to the church has several steps, but there is level access to the church and its buildings through the door leading directly from our car park.
+Now the building works are complete this entrance is fully available again and for a lot of people this is the real "front door".
+There are sliding doors there which are far easier for anyone who uses a wheelchair or has a buggy to push.
+This is also the access to use if you are visiting us for a function or a meeting that is not related to a service.

 Please get in touch with the office if we might be able to help with other needs.
 We will do our best to assist.